mem48/geocompr/main.md

 vignette("sf3") # for manipulating Simple Features
 ```

-As the first vignette explains, simple feature objects in R are stored in a data frame, with geographical data occupying special column, a 'list-column'.
+As the first vignette explains, simple feature objects in R are stored in a data frame, with geographic data occupying special column, a 'list-column'.
 This column is usually named 'geom' or 'geometry'.
 Let's see how simple features in R work, with reference to world boundary data from the **spData** package: